Shadrock/RNI_select/README.md

 ## The Process
 In this, two-step, process I began with national level data (see sources below) that suggested a climate conducive to RNI, then examined three primary variables available at the city level in those countries that had been identified.

-At the national level the analysis focuses at the prevalence of technology (e.g. cell phones and Internet access) and existing programmatic connections.
+At the national level the analysis focuses at the prevalence of technology (e.g. cell phones and Internet access), governance, and existing programmatic connections.
 The goal was to get a general sense of which places had the most characteristics that would support an RNI project.

 Based on this output, I then examined three primary variables available at the city level in those countries that had been identified from the national-level process:
 * known number of existing Rockefeller programs;